Home

 (4) Job design is therefore of crucial importance

-Process theories of motivation - Adam's Equity Theory
+Process Theories of Motivation - Adam's Equity Theory

 At a basic level, most people generally prefer to be in relationships where give and take are about equal.
 So if one person is getting too little from the relationship, then clearly they are going to be unhappy with this but it is also likely that the other person will also be feeling rather guilty about this imbalance.
 This is reinforced by strong social norms about fairness.